 Controlling the Chaos and Clutter

-Chaos seems to be the best way to describe what I think people envision when they think of having two under two.
-I’d be lying if I said our lives were chaos-free.
-We’ve had moments where both babies have diaper blowouts, both are crying, moments where I’ve been nursing newborn Nora only to see Emmy run in the room with an open Sharpie Marker…the crazy moments are inevitable.
+There are guaranteed to be some chaotic moments in thoe first few months with two under two.
 While you can’t avoid them, you can take on an attitude of embracing them.
 Our philosophy is, as long as everyone is fed, safe, and loved, it’s perfectly ok to laugh at what a whirlwind of a ride you are on.

 So while I have definitely taken on an attitude of “laugh at the hot mess I am”, I still have a few hacks up my sleeve that seems to have really made things a lot easier.
 Don’t get me wrong, there are still moments where I feel like the day is running me and not the other way around, but I am working to make those less frequent.

 Without fail, every Sunday evening a little bolt of energy goes through my body reminding me that my husband will be back at work the next day and I’ll be flying solo with two kiddos.
-I took on the task early on of prepping for the week.
-I really tried to pinpoint what moments in the day were the toughest for our family and find a way to prepare for them in advance.
+So I take about an hour out of my Sunday evening to prep for the week to come.
+I really tried to pinpoint what moments in a typical day seem to cause the most stress or are the most difficult to do alone and find ways to prep to make them easier.
 Here are just a few we’ve taken on:

 Pre-made Snacks- Emmy loves her pretzels, raisins, and cheerios.
 She also doesn’t exactly have perfect timing when asking for these.
 So in order to keep her from getting worked up because I don’t have two free hands to pour it all out for her, I sort our small amounts into small Tupperware and have them stacked and ready in the pantry.